tomaszemek/ta-rf/README.md

 2. Clone the ta-rf repo

-3. Set valid API keys in the resources/secrets/APIKey.secret.resource
+3. Set valid API keys in the WeatherAPIKey.secret.resource and GeolocateAPIKey.secret.resource

-4. Run the tests
+4. Run the tests:

     NOTE: the docker image to be created is quite big in size, about 4.5 GB in the end